 Discover the real flavour of Kentish fruit, beer, cider and juices, lamb, pork, fresh vegetables and salads, cheeses and preserves.

-The Kent Downs AONB is a farmed landscape and its local communities take pride in the area’s high quality produce, available in local shops, pubs, restaurants and accommodation.
+The Kent Downs National Landscape is a farmed landscape and its local communities take pride in the area’s high quality produce, available in local shops, pubs, restaurants and accommodation.

 Local food is fresh food